WOSP-C/wosp-c-19/index.md

 </ul>
 </p>
 <h3>Submissions and Dates</h3>
 <p>Authors are invited to submit original, unpublished papers that are not being considered in another forum.
 Papers should be in ACM format.
 They should describe research results, experience, visions or new initiatives, and not exceed 6 pages in length.
-They should be submitted via Easychair at <a href="https://easychair.org/conferences/?conf=wospc2020">EasyChair WOSPC2020</a>.
-ACM templates may be found here.
+They should be submitted via Easychair at </p>
+<p><a href="https://easychair.org/conferences/?conf=wospc2020">EasyChair WOSPC2020</a></p>
+<p>ACM templates may be found here.
 Presented papers will be published in the ICPE 2020 conference proceedings that will be published by ACM and included in the ACM Digital Library.
 Authors are required to adhere to the ACM Policy and Procedures on Plagiarism  as well as to the ACM Policy on Prior Publication and Simultaneous Submissions.
 Concurrent submission of the same work to ICPE2020 and to WOSP-C or any other ICPE2020 workshop is not permitted.</p>

 <p>Important Dates
 <ul class="text">